Prescribed Fire Program

 In addition to reducing the fire hazard there are resource benefits to endangered species in many of these prescribed fires.
-BLM, in cooperation with CALFire and the California Department of Fish and Game, will be conducting broadcast burning on 15 acres west of Perris in the Steele Peak area.
-The burning is scheduled for June 14, 2012.
+BLM, in cooperation with CALFire and the California Department of Fish and Wildlife, will be conducting broadcast burning on 23 acres west of Perris in the Steele Peak area.
+The date for the burn has not yet been scheduled.
 This project is part of a plan to restore Stephens' kangaroo rat (Dipodomys stephensi) habitat.
 In addition, the fuel-modified zone will better enable firefighters to control fires that might start in the ACEC and keep them from moving into the surrounding communities.

 The burning operations utilize BLM and CALFire fire engines and the CALFire crews from the Oak Glen Conservation Camp.
 The Potrero Prescribed Fire is one of several planned projects in Riverside County to restore habitat and mitigate hazardous fire conditions in advance of a major wildfire.